 The reason for my visit to Antigua this time around was a press trip, so I was in a group; however, as someone who mainly travels solo, I always make it a priority to look up as much as I can about local safety.

 Luckily, Antigua is very safe.
-I actually have visited alone on a preivious trip and think it’s possibly the best Caribbean island for solo female travel.
+I actually have visited alone on a previous trip and think it’s possibly the best Caribbean island for solo female travel.
+I really enjoy Antigua solo travel and recommend trying it for yourself at some point.

 One local guide told me that violent crime, especially murder, is extremely rare on the island.
 If you encounter crime, it will more likely be pickpocketing.